biglovisa/GDI-react/contents/concepts/components.md

 ### Extra

 * Can you iterate over an array of names (`["Grace", "Margaret", "Anita"]`) and render them on the page?
-See the link example below if you are unsure.
+See the link example above if you are unsure.
 * Can you render an input field, have the user inser their name and then render `Hello, UserName!`?

 ---